Architecture of Liverpool: Victorian housing in Canning

-Victorian Classical, Italianate and Jacobethan houses & terraces
+Victorian Classical, Italianate and Jacobethan houses and terraces

 St Michael's Manor (also known as Springwood Manor) (1839) and its associated lodge on Woolton Road is a classical style mansion by John Cunningham.
-There is a fine classical style house Thingwall Hall, an 18th-century building that was remodelled (c.1846-47) by Harvey Lonsdale Elmes, also by Elmes are the classical Lodge on Woolton Road and the Orangery to the now demolished Allerton Tower and the Lodge to his demolished house of Druid's Cross, Allerton.
+Thingwall Hall is an 18th-century building that was remodelled c.1846–47 by Harvey Lonsdale Elmes.
+Also by Elmes are the classical Lodge on Woolton Road, the Orangery to the now demolished Allerton Tower, and the Lodge to his demolished house of Druid's Cross, Allerton.
 An Italianate stuccoed house of the 1840s is Hartfield.
-Lowlands in West Derby is an Italianate house built by Thomas Haigh architect for himself.
-The Gateacre Grange, Rose Brow, Gateacre, is a large gabled Jacobethan house built 1866 by Cornelius Sherlock for the brewer Sir Andrew Barclay Walker, the house was extended in 1883 to the designs of Sir Ernest George and Harold Peto, converted to apartments in 2005.
-The Jacobethan style, Camp Hill Lodge (1868) served as an entrance to Camp Hill, once part of the Woolton Hall estate.
-Classical alterations to the lodge at Sudley House it was remodelled (1885) leaving the early elements of the earlier structure, creating a Jacobethan look probably by the architect James Rhind who extended the main house at this time.
+Lowlands in West Derby is an Italianate house built by Thomas Haigh, architect, for himself.
+The Gateacre Grange, Rose Brow, Gateacre, is a large gabled Jacobethan house built in 1866 by Cornelius Sherlock for the brewer Sir Andrew Barclay Walker, extended in 1883 to the designs of Sir Ernest George and Harold Peto, and converted to apartments in 2005.
+The Jacobethan style Camp Hill Lodge (1868) served as an entrance to Camp Hill, once part of the Woolton Hall estate; it was remodelled in 1885, leaving the early elements of the earlier structure to create a Jacobethan look, probably by the architect James Rhind who extended the main house at this time.